ROOTS Institute Faculty

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”
 VIKTOR FRANKL

 Founder of Drea Bowen Coaching LLC, R.E.A.L.
-Principles for Mutual Horse-Human Connection, Founder of One Heart Wild Education Sanctuary & ROOTS Institute, 501c3 nonprofit.
+Principles for Mutual Horse-Human Connection, Founder of One Heart Wild Education Sanctuary & ROOTS Institute 501c3 nonprofit organization.
 Former H.E.A.L.
 Model™ Designated Instructor.

 Drea is an author, speaker, and trainer with over 25 years in business and human resource management, coaching and a lifetime in observation and relationship with nonhuman animals wild and domestic.
 She is a horsewoman who has trained, competed, rescued, rehabbed and worked in relationship with horses throughout her life.

-"ROOTS Institute represents an imperative to change the paradigm in how we educate equine experiential facilitators and to advocate for the horses through mutuality in relationship: We know too much today to justify taking a gain for a human client at the expense of a horse emotionally or physically.”
+"ROOTS Institute represents an imperative to change the paradigm in how we educate animal/equine assisted therapeutic practitioners and to advocate strongly for all nonhuman animals through mutuality in relationship: We know too much today to justify taking a gain for a human client at the expense of a nonhuman animal emotionally or physically.”

 "I am impressed with Drea's ability to weave various theory, empirical results, and practice into efforts that put her on the leading edge of this new and growing sub-discipline within psychology and health care.
 As anxiety is ubiquitous within the human experience (and is growing more common among the American public), equine-assisted treatment for a wide variety of psycho-social concerns becomes increasingly important.
 While I was skeptical of this material when first approached about it over a decade ago, I have become very supportive of work that teaches the emotional and social intelligence that has become a greater hallmark of success in life.
 Drea taught me a tremendous amount that I can add to my future teaching and advocacy regarding psychological health."